-5. The Event Models
+5 The Event Models

-We abstract the event models of the collaborative PowerPoint and Internet Explorer applications to be of three levels of events: physical events, semantic events, and rendering events, from low to high, in that order.
+We abstract the event models of the collaborative PowerPoint and Internet Explorer applications to be of three levels of events: physical event, semantic event, and rendering event, from low to high, in that order.

 The physical event is the event when a cursor is on a specific area of the screen, a mouse clicking, or a keyboard stroking, etc. When the master client is on a presentation session, the lecturer might use all combinations of the physical events to control the process.